hapax/hapax.github.io/assets/teaching.md

 	</figure>

 We work with two-dimensional piles for simplicity.
-The sandpile depends on both position, $x$, and time $t$.
-The height of the standing layer is $s(x, t)$, and the additional thickness of the rolling layer is $r(x, t)$.
+The height of the standing layer is $s$, and the additional thickness of the rolling layer is $r$.
-The total height of the sandpile is therefore
+The total height of the sandpile is therefore the sum

 $$
 h = s + r.